preloader

 Welcome to HPC Workshop 4 - Advanced Slurm — an essential part of your journey toward mastering High Performance Computing (HPC) with HSUper!

-This course is part of the reimagined HSUper Workshops series, originally offered as a six-part on-site program.
-Now presented as flexible, self-paced digital trainings, these workshops are designed to empower HSUper users to independently develop the competencies needed to make the most of HPC resources.
+This training is part of the reimagined HSUper Workshops series, originally offered as a six-part on-site program and now presented as flexible, self-paced digital trainings.

 This workshop is tailored for HSUper users at the Advanced-Level who are already familiar with the basics HPC, can navigate around HSUper and are already working on projects using methods, software and hardware related to HPC.